-Take the capsules with food and a glass of water.
+Capsule: Take with food and a glass of water.
 Swallow them whole.

-Measure the liquid carefully with an oral syringe or measuring spoon.
+Liquid: Measure carefully with an oral syringe or measuring spoon.
 Take it on an empty stomach - one hour before or two hours after food.

 Take the missed dose as soon as possible and continue as directed.